brian-carroll/elm_c_wasm/NOTES.md

 64 bit platforms
 ================
 I've discovered that it's a _much_ faster dev cycle to compile to a binary executable on my laptop and run tests that way.
-Compile time alone is ~6x faster, and you don't have to switch windows and reload and all that.
+Compile time is ~6x faster, and you don't have to open a browser window or set up some hot reload thing.
 Once all tests are passing in binary, I can run a WebAssembly test in the browser and fix up any remaining issues.

 But my laptop is 64 bits and Wasm is 32, so a bit of work is needed to support both.
 It's also nice for future server-side Elm and whatnot.